cue-lang/cue/doc/tutorial/basics/unification.md

 This process is called unification.
 Unification can also be written explicitly with the `&` operator.

-There is always a single result, possibly bottom, for unifying any two CUE values.
+There is always a single unique result, possibly bottom, for unifying any two CUE values.

 Unification is commutative, associative, and idempotent.